Damiana

 • Tea and botanical vendors

 The FDA regulates damiana as a dietary supplement under the Dietary Supplement Health and Education Act of 1994.
-Retailers can sell damiana products without special licensing.
-This clear regulatory framework makes it widely accessible for home use, whether you enjoy it as tea or in smoking blends.
+Retailers can sell damiana products without special licensing, making it widely accessible for home use—whether you prefer it as tea, in capsules, or as part of herbal smoking blends.

-Internationally, damiana enjoys similar legal acceptance.
-Canada, the United Kingdom, and European Union countries treat it as a standard herbal product.
+Damiana enjoys similar legal acceptance in most countries worldwide.
+Canada, the United Kingdom, and European Union nations treat it as a standard herbal product available without prescription.
 Australia and New Zealand also permit unrestricted sale and consumption.

 Mexico holds particular significance as damiana’s native region.
-The herb grows wild across several Mexican states with zero legal restrictions.
-Traditional cultivation and use continue freely.
+The herb grows wild across several Mexican states with no legal restrictions, and traditional cultivation continues freely.
+You’ll even find damiana-based liqueurs sold commercially throughout the country.

 References